 Only few years later a similar one will be built in Berlin (within the Reichstag building, which is the German Deputies Palace).

-The meeting hall had seats arranged in a semicircle in front of a tribune and on its right was the ministers’ bench.
+Meeting hall’s seats are arranged in a semicircle in front of the tribune on its right being the ministers’ bench.

 The public could visit the palace when no sessions.